No items found.

 Runbook templates help enterprises to streamline processes through:

-• Standardization - provide your teams clarity on the IT operations process with a consistent structure, making it easier to understand and follow
+• Standardization - provide your teams clarity on the IT operations process with a consistent structure, making it easier to understand and follow.

-• Governance - ensure your teams are following procedures and using the correct process plan with approval processes for runbook templates
+• Governance - ensure your teams are following procedures and using the correct process plan with approval processes for runbook templates.

 • Time saving - an IT runbook template provides the foundation for your IT operations processes so you aren’t starting from scratch each time.
-You can use the baseline

-The different forms of runbook templates
+The different types of runbook templates

-Automated runbooks are designed to execute predefined tasks or workflows that don’t require human oversight once triggered.
+Just as the name implies, automated runbooks are designed to execute predefined tasks or workflows that don’t require human oversight once triggered.
 These runbooks are typically utilized for a repetitive task that is well-defined and doesn't require manual decision making.
 Characteristically, automated runbooks are preconfigured with specific actions, conditions and triggers, among other components, to ensure the reliable and consistent delivery of a task.

-Collaborative automated runbooks offer hybrid functionality — combining both automation and manual intervention.
+The best of both worlds, collaborative automated runbooks offer hybrid functionality — combining both automation and manual intervention.
 These runbooks use a combination of tasks carried out by both people and automated solutions to manage complex operations.

 Collaborative automated runbooks are often considered optimal compared to their fully manual and automated counterparts as they walk the line between efficiency and control.
 Like manual runbooks, collaborative automated runbooks are leveraged to complete a wide range of organizational tasks and allow for greater flexibility, efficiency, and reduced human error.

-Creating a runbook template: the basics
+Creating a runbook template: The basics

 As we’ve touched on, templates may be adjusted according to the individual needs of an organization and evolving best practices.
 Yet, irrespective of tailored customizations, there are key runbook template elements that are adopted across the board: